Saumya0927/Gravitational-Lensing-using-a-CNN/README.md

 ## Overview

-This project implements a Convolutional Neural Network (CNN) based approach to detect gravitational lensing in astronomical images.
+This project implements a Convolutional Neural Network (CNN) approach to detect gravitational lensing in astronomical images.
 It features:
 - Custom CNN architecture with residual blocks and attention mechanisms
 - Combined real and simulated data pipeline
 - Advanced preprocessing for astronomical images